tossik8/tracker/README.md

 - **Delete Project:** Remove a project and all its associated sessions.

 ## Installation

+It is recommended to perform the installation with [pipx](https://pipx.pypa.io/stable/).
 Run:
 ```
-pip install productivity-tracker
+pipx install productivity-tracker
 ```
-This will install the `tracker` command globally on your system.
+This will install the `tracker` command in an isolated environment.

 ## Usage
 The `tracker` command uses subcommands for different operations.